kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 }
 ```

-Once `status.initialization.provisioned` the Cluster "core" controller will bubble up this info in Cluster's
+Once `status.initialization.provisioned` is set the Cluster "core" controller will bubble up this info in Cluster's
 `status.initialization.infrastructureProvisioned`; if defined, also InfraCluster's `spec.controlPlaneEndpoint`
 and `status.failureDomains` will be surfaced on Cluster's corresponding fields at the same time.